NeilPandya/Mask_RCNN/README.md

 # Mask R-CNN for Object Detection and Segmentation

-This is my (Neil Pandya) personal fork of Mask R-CNN to experiment with image segmentation, and train the model with multiple classes.
+This is my personal fork of Mask R-CNN to experiment with image segmentation, and train the model with multiple classes.
 I also created a demo that runs inference in real-time.
 Check the "samples" folder for implementations with multiple classes with images from the [ISIC Archive](https://www.isic-archive.com/#!/topWithHeader/wideContentTop/main) and other examples.

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.